-Jesus teaches in this parable that we need to guard against every kind of covetousness.
 Even if we have everything we could ever want or need, when we die, our goods will do nothing for us.
-It is the height of folly to believe that one has no need of God.
+Because of wealth, the fool believes he has no need of God.

 Over the years, we have been told many times that we are on the gun lap.
 What is this gun lap?
 Using his track experience, Mike Ford shows how we must give our all to reach our finish line!